jesusgsdev/bookshop/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/jesusgsdev/bookshop/badge.svg)](https://snyk.io/test/github/jesusgsdev/bookshop)

-# Bookshop project using Spring Boot 2 and JUnit 5
+# Bookshop project using Spring Boot 2.1 and JUnit 5 compiling with Java 11
-In this demo project I will be using Spring Boot 2.0 and jUnit 5 in their latest releases.
+In this demo project I will be using Spring Boot 2.1 and jUnit 5 in their latest releases.

 ## Accessing to the H2 database
 You can access to the database typing `http://localhost:8080/console` and using as JDBC URL this one: `jdbc:h2:mem:bookshop`